Free Things to Do in Batam

 Must-see spots that don't cost a penny.

-Maha Vihara Duta Maitreya Buddhism Centre Free
+Maha Vihara Duta Maitreya Temple Free

 Free Cultural Experiences